parse-community/docs/_includes/rest/sessions.md

   });
 });
 </code></pre>
 You can configure Class-Level Permissions (CLPs) for the Session class just like other classes on Parse.
-CLPs restrict reading/writing of sessions via the `<span class="custom-parse-server-mount">/parse/</span>sessions` API, but do not restrict Parse Cloud's automatic session creation/deletion when users log in, sign up, and log out.
+CLPs restrict reading/writing of sessions via the <code class="highlighter-rouge"><span class="custom-parse-server-mount">/parse/</span>sessions</code> API, but do not restrict Parse Cloud's automatic session creation/deletion when users log in, sign up, and log out.
 We recommend that you disable all CLPs not needed by your app.
 Here are some common use cases for Session CLPs:

 * **Find**, **Delete** — Useful for building a UI screen that allows users to see their active session on all devices, and log out of sessions on other devices.
 If your app does not have this feature, you should disable these permissions.
 * **Create** — Useful for "Parse for IoT" apps (e.g. Arduino or Embedded C) that provision restricted user sessions for other devices from the phone app.
 You should disable this permission when building apps for mobile and web.
 For "Parse for IoT" apps, you should check whether your IoT device actually needs to access user-specific data.
 If not, then your IoT device does not need a user session, and you should disable this permission.